SkiFire13/master-thesis/chapters/background.typ

 // Symbolic moves are representation of all possible moves
 // Symbolic moves are a selection

-In practice it is not feasible to consider all the possible edges for player 0.
-We can however observe that many of them are useless.
-For every $X$ and $Y$ such that $join X sub join Y$ we will have $b sub f_i(join X) sub f_i (sub Y)$.
-This in turn will give player 1 strictly more moves, which intuitively is never better for player 0.
-Thus all those moves can be excluded.
-In practice considering the minimal set of moves for player 0 is not feasible, but we can reasonably approximate it in a compact way using symbolic moves.
+In practice it is not convenient to consider all the possible moves for player 0.
+Consider for example two moves for player 0 that lead to the positions $tup(X)$ and $tup(Y)$ for player 1.
+If $A(tup(X)) subset A(tup(Y))$ then intuitively $tup(Y)$ is never convenient for player 0, as it will give player 1 strictly move moves to play and thus more chances to win.

+TODO: define selection

+TODO: restricting strategies to ones consistent with selection preserves winner

+TODO: Informal introduction to logic

 // TODO: ref to symbolic moves paper